Podcast: Play in new window | Download

 During Jenny’s first psychology class she discovered tricks to help improve the way she learned.
 She quickly fell in love with psychology, and she wondered what would have happened if she had learned these lessons as a child.

-She wants to spread the message that kids can control their own future through a growth mindset.
+She wants to spread the message that kids can control their own futures through a growth mindset.
 By teaching them about the brain she hopes to help them understand that learning has no limits.

 Try to infuse your homeschool day with a growth mindset.